ionos-cloud/ionosctl/docs/commands/snapshot/update.md

       --snapshot-id string             The unique Snapshot Id [Required flag] --snapshot-licence-type string   Licence Type of the Snapshot --snapshot-name string           Name of the Snapshot
-      --timeout int                    Timeout option for a Snapshot to be created [seconds] (default 60) --wait                           Wait for Snapshot to be created
+      --snapshot-size float32          Size of the Snapshot (default 10) --timeout int                    Timeout option for a Snapshot to be created [seconds] (default 60) --wait                           Wait for Snapshot to be created
 ```